Biomass 'carbon neutrality' debate continues to divide opinion

 Drax conversions

 One notable company to benefit from the scheme is Drax.
 The company first announced plans to convert its coal-powered stations to biomass in 2012.
 Two other units were also upgraded in 2013 and 2014.
 At the time, the conversion project represented the largest decarbonisation project in Europe and Britain’s largest renewable power generator - estimated to cost between £650-£700m.
 The approval for the third unit conversion was given in the context of the Government’s push to end coal-fired generation by 2025 and promote clean energy generation.

-The successful conversion of all three units will look to cut 12mtCO2e per year from the power stations operations.
-Drax believes that with support from the Government, the company could upgrade the remainder of the power station to run solely on biomass and provide up to 8% of the UK’s total electricity from sustainable sources.
+The successful conversion of all three units at Drax will look to cut 12mtCO2e per year from the power station's operations.
+Drax believes that, with support from the Government, the company could upgrade the remainder of the power station to run solely on biomass and provide up to 8% of the UK’s total electricity from sustainable sources.
 The firm also says the type of wood it burns and the trees it plants help reduce the carbon footprint of the biomass use.

 In fact, the European push for more biomass pellets – in order to hit EU renewable energy targets – is developing a harvest and planting cycle that environmental groups are concerned about.
 Groups are worried that this cycle isn’t sustainable or sufficient for long-term horticulture practices.